 Differences between ZK-SNARK and ZK-STARK

-Both of them are crucial aspects in the evolving base of zero knowledge technologies.
-Subsequently, you should also note that the two zero knowledge protocols are practically non-interactive, thereby implying the possibilities for autonomous actions and deployment of code.
-Let us find more about the differences in a zksnarks vs zkstarks debate, starting with an overview of both technologies.
+Both of them are crucial aspects of the evolving base of zero-knowledge technologies.
+Subsequently, you should also note that the two zero-knowledge protocols are practically non-interactive, thereby implying the possibilities for autonomous actions and deployment of code.
+Let us find out more about the differences in a Zksnarks vs Zkstarks debate, starting with an overview of both technologies.

 The earliest entry among zero-knowledge technologies, ZK-SNARKs evolved as a trustworthy option for elevating security in ZKP technologies.
 The primary design of these ZKP protocols revolved around the use of elliptic curves for improving security.
-Elliptic curves serve as a vital highlight in cryptography for efficient discovery of the discrete logarithm of a random elliptic curve element.
-Without diving into the complex theories of cryptography, how can you find an ideal overview of the first player in a Zkstarks vs zksnarks comparison?
-Let us decode the term ‘ZK-SNARKS’ itself for understanding it.
+Elliptic curves serve as a vital highlight in cryptography for the efficient discovery of the discrete logarithm of a random elliptic curve element.
+Without diving into the complex theories of cryptography, how can you find an ideal overview of the first player in a Zkstarks vs Zksnarks comparison?
+Let us decode the term ‘ZK-SNARKS’ itself to understand it.

 Want to know how can ZKP deliver better security?
 Read: ZKP security

-The other prominent player in the Zksnarks vs zkstarks debate, i.e., ZK-STARKs, is also one of the recent additions in the family of ZKP protocols.
+The other prominent player in the Zksnarks vs Zkstarks debate, i.e., ZK-STARKs, is also one of the recent additions to the family of ZKP protocols.
 ZK-STARKs arrived in 2018 with a prominent focus on hash functions for their cryptographic foundations.
-ZK-STARKs stand for zero-knowledge scalable transparent argument of knowledge, and the term itself gives out a lot about its functionalities.
+ZK-STARK stands for the zero-knowledge scalable transparent argument of knowledge, and the term itself gives out a lot about its functionalities.